 In providing a website or a web server you are bound by the University’s Information Security Policies and the Janet (UK) Acceptable Use Policy.
 Please review this information.
 You are also bound by UK law including copyright and defamation laws.

 It is not permitted under any circumstances to pass users AD credentials in clear text.
 Where you have a website which requires users to enter the AD credentials (ie their University [ISS] userID and password), these must be passed via SSL.
 This means any web server which requires this information must be SSL-enabled (ie https://) and properly certified.
 IT Services can obtain SSL certificates at cost.

 Credit card details must not be accepted or processed by systems within the University except where authorised in advance by the Deputy Finance Director.

 Remember that whatever you publish can be seen worldwide.
 Consider your target audience and remember that what might be acceptable in one jurisdiction may not be in another.

-In addition to the general issues outlined above, departmental pages must comply with the following:
+In addition to the general issues outlined above, institute, group, project and service pages must comply with the following:

 - Your front (home) page must have a clearly identifiable link to the University home page (leeds.ac.uk).
 Links should be through use of the appropriate logo wherever possible.

 - Your sub-pages should have some clickable path back to either (preferably) your front page, to the For Staff page, or to the University home page.

 - Where possible, all pages should have wording indicating who is responsible for them and when they were created or updated.